 - by email at firstname.lastname@example.org

-By submitting any information to Touro College and using or viewing this website the individual agrees to submit all controversies, claims, and disputes that may arise between the individual and Touro College to expedited binding arbitration.
+By submitting any information to Touro University, including but not limited to, using or viewing the Touro website, the individual agrees to submit all controversies, claims, and disputes that may arise between the individual and Touro University to expedited binding arbitration.
 INDIVIDUAL APPRECIATES AND UNDERSTANDS THAT OTHER OPTIONS SUCH AS FEDERAL AND STATE ADMINISTRATIVE AND JUDICIAL REMEDIES MAY EXIST; THAT BY CONSENT THOSE REMEDIES ARE FOREVER PRECLUDED; AND THAT REGARDLESS OF THE NATURE OF THE COMPLAINT, INDIVIDUAL KNOWS THAT THE COMPLAINT CAN ONLY BE RESOLVED THROUGH ARBITRATION.
 INDIVIDUAL CONSENTS AND AGREES, CLEARLY AND UNAMBIGUOUSLY, TO ARBITRATE ANY AND ALL DISPUTED CLAIMS AND BY VIEWING AND USING THIS SITE THE INDIVIDUAL IS ACCEPTING THIS ARBITRATION PROVISION.
 INDIVIDUAL WAIVES THE RIGHT TO A TRIAL BY JURY.
-INDIVIDUAL KNOWINGLY AND VOLUNATRILY AND WITHOUT DURESS OR COERSION CONSENTS TO THIS ARBITRATION REQUIREMENT.
-This consent to binding arbitration covers and includes: any contract or tort claims, privacy claims (both statutory and common law), and claims of discrimination or harassment.
-The binding arbitration described in this paragraph shall be conducted by the American Arbitration Association (“AAA”) in Edison, New Jersey pursuant to the Federal Arbitration Act and utilizing AAA’s Commercial Rules or its National Rules for the Resolution of Employment Disputes, as applicable.
-Any party may request arbitration.
-Requests to arbitrate must be filed with the other party and with AAA within ninety (90) calendar days after the claim or dispute arises or the act or acts as to which arbitration is brought occur.
-If an individual fails to file a request for arbitration with Touro College and AAA within ninety (90) calendar days after the claim or dispute arises, that claim or dispute it will be conclusively resolved against the individual even if there is an applicable statute of limitations that may have given the individual more time.
-Any judgment upon the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
+INDIVIDUAL KNOWINGLY AND VOLUNATRILY AND WITHOUT DURESS OR COERCION CONSENTS TO THIS ARBITRATION REQUIREMENT.
+This consent to binding arbitration covers and includes any dispute, controversy or claim arising out of or relating to this policy.
+The ADR Organization and a single arbitrator shall be chosen by Touro in its sole and absolute discretion.
+The arbitration will take place in New York, New York with the cost of the arbitration shall be split equally between the parties, with each party responsible for their own attorney fees.
+The removal of a matter from mediation to binding arbitration shall be triggered, and the time therefore shall commence, on the earliest date of (a) the date when the mediation ended without fully resolving the dispute at issue, or (b) the date on which either party gives written notice to the other of impasse.
+The laws of New York State shall apply without regard to its conflict of law provisions.